dritsema/mamp/README.md

 *But wait, isn't there this ultra uber app called MAMP which will do all this for me!?* True, this will get you started quickly.
 But I imagine thats not why you're here.
 I imagine you're here to learn something, to better understand your environment, and to not be completely lost when something goes wrong, which it innevitabley does.

-Beyond the basics, what I've found is GUI based tools meant to "increase efficiency" end up costing you more in the long run.
+Beyond the basics, what I've typically found is that GUI based tools meant to "increase efficiency" really end up costing you more in the long run.
+The process below is more in line with what you would find on an actual Linux server.

 So dig in, enjoy, and check back as often as you find yourself needing a refresher.
 For other developer guides beyond the basics, feel free to check those out too.